All Along: 1982: Three-year-old season

-The following year, she competed on turf courses in France, England, and in Japan, winning numerous prestigious races.
+The following year, she competed on turf courses in France, England and Japan, winning numerous prestigious races.

 1983: Four-year-old season

 In 1983 All Along finished third to Zalataia in the Grand Prix de Chantilly but then finished seventh of the nine runners when favourite for the Grand Prix de Saint-Cloud.
 After a summer break she returned for the Prix Foy at Longchamp Racecourse.
 Biancone decided to change the tactics used on the filly and instructed her jockey to hold up the filly for a late run.
 She made up a great deal of ground in the closing stages to finish second, a length behind the British-trained filly Time Charter.

 Ridden by jockey Walter Swinburn, All Along started at odds of 17.3/1 France's most famous race, the Prix de l'Arc de Triomphe.
 She was held up until the straight when she was produced with a strong run along the rail, catching the leader Sun Princess in the last 100 metres and winning by a length.
 Luth Enchantee beat Time Charter in a photograph for third, meaning that fillies filled the first four places.
 She was immediately shipped to Toronto, Ontario, Canada and won the Rothmans International at Woodbine Racetrack.
 Two weeks later, she won the Turf Classic at Aqueduct Racetrack in Jamaica, New York by 8¾ lengths, then won the Washington, D.C.
 International Stakes at Laurel, Maryland.
 Four consecutive wins against the best horses in the world all occurred within 41 days.
 She was the first horse to win the three prestigious North American races in a row, netting a million-dollar bonus for her owners and Horse of the Year honors in both France and the United States.

 She was voted the Eclipse Award for Outstanding Female Turf Horse and became the first filly to win the Eclipse Award for Horse of the Year since the voting system had been implemented in the 1970s.